The essential scrum tools designed for every scrum team

-The story mapping tool of Visual Paradigm is designed for maximizing your productivity and efficiency.
+The agile tool of Visual Paradigm is designed to maximize productivity and efficiency of scrum projects through agile story mapping.
 When you drag an item, we help you move the entire branch and update the layout accordingly.
-When you add an item to the middle of the story map, we will move the other part of the map to ensure the correctness of map content.
-Moreover, the highly configurable story map allows you to adopt a 3 or 4 level structure that work best for your project.
-It's intuitive, easy-to-use and yet powerful!
+When you add an item into the story map, we re-arrange the other part of the map to ensure the correctness of content.
+Several backlog schemes (i.e. 3 or 4 level map structure)are provided to support any scale of project.
+It's simply a scrum-friendly, intuitive agile software development tool.

-Break-down a product backlog into manageable story map elements.
+Break-down a product backlog into manageable product backlog items.
 The standard 3-level structuring covers user activities, user tasks and user stories.

 The 4-level story map introduces an Epics tier in between user tasks and user stories, which is good for projects with higher complexity.

-User stories can be further grouped into releases, which reflects a delivery schedule agreed upon by the team and stakeholder.
+User stories can be kept under releases compartments, which reflects a delivery schedule agreed upon by the team and stakeholder.

 Elements in a story map can be re-arranged by dragging.
 And when you drag, the entire branch of elements will follow.
 Prioritization and re-arrangement of stories can be made intuitively and easily.

 All elements can be renamed inline.
-You don't need go through any further windows or steps.
+You don't need go through any windows or steps.

 To add a user story under a user task, or to add a sibling of user activity can both be done with a single click.
 The ad-hoc hovering button allows adding story map elements intuitively.

 Card, Conversation and Confirmation, namely the 3C's, are known to be the three critical components of good user stories.
-With Visual Paradigm, you can write user stories following the 3C's guideline, plus something more.
+With Visual Paradigm, you can write user stories following the 3C's guideline, and with something more.

 Discuss problems and find solutions with stakeholders, and then write down key finding and decisions as conversation notes.
 These notes reflect stakeholders' needs and concerns, providing development team with guidelines to follow when implementing the software.